Zeeshands/Sell4Bids_Bot_FAQ_style/data/nlu_traning_faq.md

 - How it works for [bidders](buyerseller)

 ## intent:faq.ask_howto_post
-- How do I post a listing on Sell4Bids
+- How do I post a listening on Sell4Bids
 - How do I post a listening
-- How to post a listing
+- How to post a listening
 - How can I post a product or service
 - how can a listening be posted

 ## intent:faq.ask_listening_posting_on_socialmedia
-- Can I share my listing on Social Account (Facebook etc)
+- Can I share my listening on Social Account (Facebook etc)
-- Can I share my listing on social media
+- Can I share my listening on social media
-- Is sharing a listing on social media possible
+- Is sharing a listening on social media possible
 - Can we share listening on social account

 ## intent:faq.ask_what_to_buysell